sel4devkit/maaxboard-uboot/README.md

 - **imx-mkimage**: This directory is used to checkout and build a fork of the mkimage tool modified by Avnet for the MaaXBoard that combines the various elements into a single image suitable for writing to an SD card.
 - **uboot-imx**: This directory is used to checkout and build a fork of U-Boot modified by Avnet for the MaaXBoard.

 On completion of the build process the **flash.bin** file is generated in the top level directory alongside the build script.
-This file can then to written to an SD card suitable for booting the MaaxBoard with the following command:
+This file can then to written to an SD card suitable for booting the MaaXBoard with the following command:
 ```
 dd if=flash.bin of=/dev/<SD card device id> bs=1k seek=33
 ```